ExaWorks/job-api-spec/specification.md

 - Getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented.

-- Implementations may elect, at their discretion, to implement many of the classes described in this document as read-only classes for which all properties are set at construction time.

 <div class="imp-note">